maybenotime/maybenotime.github.io/_pages/about.md

 * Exploiting Transfer Learning and Self-Supervised Learning to enhance the performance and robustness of models in various NLP tasks, especially in low-resource scenarios.

-* Investigating the drawbacks of large language models, such as Hallucination and the Reversal Curse, to develop strategies for building trustworthy and robust LLMs.
+* Investigating the drawbacks of large language models, such as Hallucinations and the Reversal Curse, to develop strategies for building trustworthy and responsible LLMs.

-Recently, my research focus has been drawn towards the robustness of Large Language Models (LLMs), especially on math reasoning tasks.
-I am also interested in Retrieve-based Language Models and the application of LLMs on various domains.
+Recently, my research focus has been drawn towards the Hallucination of Large Language Models (LLMs), especially in multilingual scenarios.
+I am also interested in Multimodal Language Models and the application of LLMs on various domains.

 Experience
 ======